sampatsk/LL_Agile_Mindset/README.md

 Not limited to software projects

 ### Video: Four Agile Values
-4 principles of Agile Manifesto (2001) - challenges of a fixed mindset, long project durations, and poor stakeholder satisfaction:
+4 principles of Agile Manifesto (2001) proposed to tackle challenges of a fixed mindset, long project durations, and poor stakeholder satisfaction:
 - Individuals and Interactions > Processes and Tools (strictly following pre-defined processes hinders your ability to change and adapt when needed)
 - Working Software > Comprehensive Documentation (if something that does not make your final product better, don't do it)
 - Customer Collaboration > Contract Negotiation